woocommerce/storefront/README.md

 WooThemes customers can get support at the [WooThemes support portal](https://support.woothemes.com/).
 Otherwise you can try posting on the [WordPress support forums](https://wordpress.org/support/theme/storefront/).
 Please remember, github is for bug reports and contributions, _not_ support.

 ## Contributing to Storefront
+If you have an idea or feature request please take a look at the [Storefront Roadmap](https://trello.com/b/i2Yxx45p/storefront-roadmap) to see if it's already been suggested, planned, or is under development.

-Github is the place to discuss new features and possible changes to the Storefront codebase.
+Github is the place to discuss possible changes to the Storefront codebase.
 Create an issue to discuss any code related queries and if you want to send a pull request, please do so to the latest release branch.